tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

 In this lab, you will:

   *  Configure a fleet to enable LCM operations.
-  *  Configure an OCI host to enable LCM operations.
+  *  Configure an OCI Managed Instance to enable LCM operations.
-  *  Configure a non-OCI host to enable LCM operations.
+  *  Configure a non-OCI Managed Instance to enable LCM operations.

 ### Prerequisites

  * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
- * You are using an Oracle Linux image or Windows OS on your host machine or compute instance for this workshop.
+ * You are using an Oracle Linux image or Windows OS on your Managed Instance for this workshop.
- * You have successfully completed the installation of the Management Agent on your OCI or non-OCI hosts following steps in [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).
+ * You have successfully completed the installation of the Management Agent on your OCI or non-OCI Managed Instances following steps in [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).
  * **Please only refer to task 2 and task 3 if you didn't use the installation script to install the management agent**

 ## Task 1: Configure a fleet to enable LCM operations